 Osha is extremely threatened in many areas due to over harvesting.
 Since osha defies cultivation outside of its unique habitat, commercial osha root is almost entirely harvested from wild stands of the plant.
-Our Zuma Nutrition osha is ethically wild crafted to protect the plant population of this very important and sacred root.
+Our Zuma Nutrition osha is sustainably wild crafted to protect the plant population of this very important and sacred root.
 Our team replant seeds as we harvest small amounts of this nutrient dense plant to make sure we are adding more to the plant species than what we are taking.
-We use this medicinal plant in our Lung Detox tonic, as it offers unique benefits for the lungs and respiratory system and also contains potent anti-viral benefits.
+We use this medicinal plant in our Lung Detox & Support Tonic, as it offers unique benefits for the lungs and respiratory system and also contains potent anti-viral benefits.

 What is Osha Root Used for?

 Historically, the root has been used as medicine by Native American and Hispanic cultures.
 Today, osha is used for sore throat, bronchitis, cough, common cold, influenza, swine flu, and pneumonia.
-It is also used to treat other viral infections including herpes and AIDS/HIV.
 Some people use it for indigestion, and some people apply osha directly to the skin to keep wounds from getting infected.

 What are the Health Benefits of Osha Root?

 Native Americans of North America often observed that bears would look for osha and consume the plant roots directly after emerging from winter hibernation or when wounded or sick.
 Osha is a Native American word for bear and is referred to as "Bear Medicine," since the plants are eaten by bears for what appear to be medicinal purposes.

 There are many medicinal osha root benefits.
 One of the health benefits of osha root is that it also contains a number of volatile oils including camphor.
-It supports a healthy immune system and associated mucous membranes, and has a particular affinity for the respiratory system.
-A powerful antiviral and antibacterial agent, osha root tincture should be one of the staples in the herbal medicine cabinet for respiratory infections.
+Osha Root supports a healthy immune system and associated mucous membranes, and has a particular affinity for the respiratory system.
+A powerful anti-viral and anti-bacterial agent, osha root in a tincture form should be one of the staples in the herbal medicine cabinet for respiratory ailments.